Createdd/Writing/2018/articles/DebugTFBasics.md

 There are basically 3 (pragmatic) ways on how to achieve this.

 As a reference I will provide my Github repository with the corresponding code.
+I will use the [text classification tutorial](https://www.tensorflow.org/tutorials/keras/basic_text_classification) from TensorFlow as a code base to demonstrate the debugging.

 If you have trouble understanding the underlying code base for the text classification, I would recommend to go through the [tutorial](https://www.tensorflow.org/tutorials/keras/basic_text_classification) on the official Tensorflow page and start a **Google Colab** instance.